ssbostan/kubernetes-complete-reference/contents/concepts/resources/workloads/pods.md

 </p>

  - **Pod 1**: This is a one-container-per-pod model.
 In most cases, we use this model.
+ - **Pod 2**: This is a one-container-per-pod model in conjunction with a storage volume.
- - **Pod 2**: In this Pod, two containers are running, and the network and lifecycle of them are shared together.
+ - **Pod 3**: In this Pod, two containers are running, and the network and lifecycle of them are shared together.
- - **Pod 3**: In this Pod, two containers are running, and the network, storage, and lifecycle of them are shared together.
+ - **Pod 4**: In this Pod, two containers are running, and the network, storage, and lifecycle of them are shared together.
- - **Pod 4**: This example is like the previous one but on a larger scale.
+ - **Pod 5**: This example is like the previous one but on a larger scale.

 # Example